Jimbly/dcexjam2025/README.md

 * combat log should include which attack it was, so players can help other players learn
 * prune combat message from log after 10 or so, just chat in history
 * floor 144 on prod (can we get the seed?) had no mimics, secret doors in weird places
-* quickbar tooltip (and then dialog) shift up to not obscure MP bar
 * xp at level 7 overlaps floor level
 * style chat text entry
 * clicking on viewport to move into tower and releasing activates button